 What is the application process?

 Eligible parents or guardians submit an online pre-application by the stated deadline (typically the last day of February), and recipients are selected by lottery shortly thereafter.
-The selected families will be sent a New Student Application by email or regular mail and will have several weeks from the date of notification to submit their paperwork, including proof of all household income and household residents.
+The selected families will be sent a New Student Scholarship Application by email and will have several weeks from the date of notification to submit their paperwork, including proof of all household income and household residents.
 Failure to submit the proper paperwork by the deadline will result in the scholarship offer being withdrawn and offered to the next winning lottery number.
 Applications are only available during the open pre-application season, which takes place during the entire month of February.